 Improving sleep: Anecdotally reports of people using high THC cannabis for sleep are rife.
 Research wise, a 2008 study has suggested that high THC cannabis can improve time spent outside of REM sleep, in other words, in a deep sleep.

-THC on its own induces powerful psychoactive effects, and while research suggests this can be counter-balanced if CBD and THC are combined, in solo THC is a highly potent and mind altering compound.
+THC on its own induces powerful psychoactive effects, and while research suggests this can be counter-balanced if CBD and THC are combined, in Isolation THC is a highly potent and mind altering compound.

 THC side effects include:

-Global cannabis prohibition across the last 40 years has led to those higher the black market food chain developing cannabis strains with double-digit THC levels.
-Historically, street weed averaged 2% THC in the 1960s, whereas in Colorado it now measures between 17% – 27% THC.
+Global cannabis prohibition across the last 40 years has led to those higher the black market food chain developing marijuana strains with double-digit THC levels.
+Historically, street marijuana averaged 2% THC in the 1960s, whereas in Colorado it now measures between 17% – 27% THC.

 As research continues and information begins to flows downstream, consumers are starting to understand that there is more to cannabis than just THC, and as such, the discussion of CBD vs THC will continue.